How to Export Office 365 Mailbox to PST Using 4 Different Ways

 • Step 1.
 Go to EAC, & navigate to Permissions > Admin roles.

 • Step 2.
-Click on Discovery Management and then Hit the Edit button.
+Click on Discovery Management and then hit the Edit button.

 • Step 3.
 Click on Add button, under the Members option in the In Role Group.

 • Step 4.
-From the Select Members option, add the required users & hit the Add button then click on the OK button.
+From the Select Members option, add the required users & hit the Add button, then click on the OK button.

 • Step 5.
 Now, click on the Save button under the Role Group.

-Q 8.
+Q 9.
 What license is required for eDiscovery and Advanced eDiscovery?

-However, if you need an Advanced eDiscovery feature then you must have an Office 365 E3 subscription.
-For Advanced Compliance, you require an E5 subscription plan.
-Moreover, if you only require the content search then you need Microsoft 365 E1 and above licenses.
+It completely depends upon the individual requirements, for instance, if they need eDiscovery for content search, then it is included in all the SKUs.
+However, if you need an Advanced eDiscovery feature, then you must have an Office 365 E3 subscription.
+For Advanced Compliance, you will require an E5 subscription plan.
+Moreover, if you only require content search, then you need Microsoft 365 E1 and above licenses.

-Q 9.
+Q 10.
 How do I recover deleted files from eDiscovery?

 • Step 1.
 Add yourself to the eDiscovery Role Group in Permissions.